Daihongchen/movies_and_tv_recommendation_system/README.md

 1. Folder - notebook, which contains four notebooks and the saved final model.

-    a. final_report.ipynb is the final report notebook using source codes for audiences to read.
+    a. final_report.ipynb is the final report notebook using source code for audiences to read.

     b. mr_model.h5 is the saved final model that can be loaded to make predictions.

     c.
-01_create_subsample_2018.ipynb is the notebook that unzips, cleans, and subsamples the data.All code in this notebook were refactorized into source files.
+01_create_subsample_2018.ipynb is the notebook that unzips, cleans, and subsamples the data.All code in this notebook were refactorized into get_data.py source file.

     d.
-02_exploratory.ipynb is the notebook for exploration and visualization.All code in this notebook were refactorized into source files.
+02_exploratory.ipynb is the notebook for exploration and visualization.All code in this notebook were refactorized into explore.py source file.

     e.
 03_cf_model.ipynb shows the process of trying different models.
-The code for base model and final model were refactorized into source files.
+The code for base model and final model were refactorized into cl_models.py source file.

 2. Folder - src, which contains source code for the final_report.ipynb